Bootstrap-based tests for the total time on test and the excess wealth orders: Simulations

 \subsection{Tests for $\mathcal{H}_0^{NBUE}$}

 First, recall that ageing properties are scale-independent, so there is no loss of generality in setting scale parameters equal to 1.
-The Weibull distribution $\text{W}(a,b)$ is NBUE for $a\geq1$, while, for $a<1$, it belongs to the \textit{new worse than used in expectation} (NWUE) class, which is the family of distributions characterised by the reversed stochastic inequality, $E\geq_{ttt}X/\mu_F$.
+The Weibull distribution $\text{W}(a,b)$ is NBUE for $a\geq1$, while, for $a<1$, it belongs to the \textit{new worse than used in expectation} (NWUE) class, which is the family of distributions characterised by the reverse stochastic inequality, $E\geq_{ttt}X/\mu_F$.
 Letting $X\sim \text{W}(a,1),$ where $a$ varies within $[0.8,1.1]$, we may observe the performance of the tests under the null and the alternative hypotheses.
-The results, reported in Figure~\ref{f2}, show that $\Phi_1$ provides larger power under the alternative compared to $\Phi_\infty$.
+The results, reported in Figure~\ref{f2}, show that $\Psi_1$ provides larger power under the alternative compared to $\Psi_\infty$.
 The latter seems to be more conservative, as it appeares also by observing the behaviour of the tests under the null hypothesis.
 For both tests, the rejection rates tend to 1 under the alternative and tend to 0 under the null, confirming the asymptotic consistency properties.
 Moreover, the empirical power is always above the nominal level 0.1 when $a<1$, showing an unbiased behaviour against NBUE alternatives.

 We also generate samples from the $\text{SM}(a,b,c)$ distribution, which is neither NBUE nor NWUE for $a\in[1,2]$ and $b=1.5$.
-Actually, in this case, the scaled TTT transform $S_{F_{\text{SM}}}$ crosses the identity function from above, which is the TTT transform of the unit exponential.
-In particular, it is more difficult to detect non-dominance for larger values of $a$ (see Figure~\ref{f3}).
-The simulation results show that, in this more critical case, $\Phi_\infty$ yields larger rejection rates compared to $\Phi_1$, which seems to be less sensitive in detecting violations of the NBUE property especially for $a=2$.
-This lack of sensitivity, compared to $\Phi_\infty$, is probably due to the monotonicity behaviour established in Proposition~\ref{properties}, part~7.
+Actually, in this case, the scaled TTT transform $S_{F_{\text{SM}}}$ crosses the identity function, which is the TTT transform of the unit exponential, from above.
+In particular, it is more difficult to detect non-dominance for larger values of $a$.
+The simulation results show that, in this more critical case, $\Psi_\infty$ yields larger rejection rates compared to $\Psi_1$, which seems to be less sensitive in detecting violations of the NBUE property especially for $a=2$.